 Gluten Free Porridge oats with almond milk, banana, blueberries and sprinkling of pumpkin seeds.

-Buckwheat pancakes with maple syrup and strawberries
+or Buckwheat pancakes with maple syrup and strawberries

 Butternut squash soup with lentil flatbread